BlogOn the fieldTraining on carbon projects in Kenya

 Measure of carbon stored underground

-The specialists present at the workshops convinced us to measure the carbon present in the soil: an ambitious project.
+The specialists present at the workshops have convinced us to measure the carbon present in the soil: an ambitious project.

 Looking for financing sources